-Athens’ cultural and political achievements had a large impact on the rest of the European continent.
+“Athens’ cultural and political achievements had a large impact on the rest of the European continent.
 Today modern Athens is a cosmopolitan metropolis central to economic, financial, industrial, political, and cultural life.”

-Athens’ classical heritage is visible all over the city.
-Its beautiful architecture includes ancient monuments like the Parthenon.
+Athens’ classical heritage is visible everywhere.
+Its architecture includes ancient monuments like the Parthenon.
 Athens is home to two UNESCO World Heritage Sites, the Acropolis and the medieval Daphni Monastery.

 Athens has mountains on three sides – Mt Hymettus, Mt Parnitha, and Mt Pentelicus, and there are twelve hills inside the city.
-The Acropolis and Lycabettus are the two most prominent.
-The hills of Athens are a refuge from the noise of the city and have amazing views of Saronic Gulf, Athens’ boundary with the Aegean Sea, and Piraeus, the city’s ancient port.
+Lycabettus and the Acropolis and are the two most prominent.
+The hills of Athens are a refuge from the noise of the city and have amazing views of Saronic Gulf, Athens’ boundary with the Aegean Sea, and the ancient port Piraeus.

 Most major places of interest are in Syntagma Square, an area surrounding the city center.
-The rest of the city is divided into districts including Plaka, Monastiraki, Kolonaki, and Omonia.
+The rest of the city is divided into districts including Omonia, Plaka, Monastiraki, and Kolonaki.
 The metro system in Athens is described as “a wonder to behold that puts many better-known metro systems to shame.”
 I took it from the airport to my hotel and it was clean, easy, and efficient.